civisanalytics/civis-python/docs/source/ml.rst

 You can create and train multiple models at once to find the best approach for solving a problem.
-For example
+For example:

 .. code-block:: python